Virtually cocompactly cubulated Artin-Tits groups: Definitions and notations

 \bthm[Gromov, see~\cite{gromov_hyperbolic_groups}] A cube complex $X$ is locally CAT(0) if and only if, for any $3$ cubes $Q$,$Q'$,$Q''$ of $X$, which pairwise intersect in codimension $1$ and intersect globally in codimension $2$, they are codimension $1$ faces of some cube of $X$. \ethm

-In a CAT(0) cube complex $X$, a \emph{hyperplane} $H$ denotes the orthogonal (with respect to the CAT(0) metric $d_2$) of some edge $[x,y]$ at its midpoint, we denote it $H=[x,y]^\perp$.
+In a CAT(0) cube complex $X$, a \emph{hyperplane} $H$ denotes the orthogonal (with respect to the CAT(0) metric $d_2$) of some edge $[x,y]$ at its midpoint (i.e. the set of points of $X$ whose projection on $[x,y]$ equals the midpoint), we denote it $H=[x,y]^\perp$ (the hyperplane $H$ can also be described as a union of midcubes, or as an equivalence class of edges, see~\cite{sageev}).
 Each hyperplane divides $X$ into two connected components, the closures of which are called \emph{half-spaces} and denoted by $H^+$ and $H^-$.
-An automorphism $g$ of $X$ is said to \emph{skewer} the half-space $H^+$ if $g \cdot H^+ \subset H^+$.
+An automorphism $g$ of $X$ is said to \emph{skewer} the half-space $H^+$ if $g \cdot H^+ \subsetneq H^+$.
 By skewering $H$, we mean skewering $H^+$ or $H^-$.